History of Ivano-Frankivsk: Start of the 20th century

 In October 1918, the Austro-Hungarian Empire collapsed and the Western Ukrainian People's Republic (ZUNR) was proclaimed.

 In the early months of 1919 (from January to May) the city became a temporary capital of the West Ukrainian National Republic, while still recovering from World War I. All the state affairs were taken place in the building of Dnister Hotel where the Act Zluky was composed.
 The same year it was subjected to the Polish–Ukrainian and the Romanian-Ukrainian skirmishes eventually being annexed by Poland as part of the Second Polish Republic as the center of the Stanisławów Voivodship.
 It was occupied by the Romanian army for the summer months from May 25 through August 21, 1919.

 During the Polish-Soviet War in 1920, the Red Army took over the city for a brief period.
 After the Soviet retreat, Ukrainian troops loyal to Symon Petlura occupied the city for a few days.
 At this period of history the city was in complete disorder.

 According to the 1931 Polish census there were 198,400 residents in the Stanisławów county (159 per square kilometre, the area of the county was 1249 km2).
 Among them there were 120,214 Poles, 49,032 Ukrainians, and 26,996 Jews.
 The population of the city itself was as follows: 27,000 in 1900, 28,200 in 1921 and 60,000 in 1931 (70,000 together with the suburb of Knyahynyn).
 Knyahynyn was incorporated into the city of Stanisławów on January 1, 1925 by the decision of Rada Ministrów from November 17, 1924.
 During the interbellum period, Stanisławów was a large military base for the Polish Army, with two major units stationed there – 11th Infantry Division and Podolska Cavalry Brigade.

-In the 1939 invasion of Poland by German and Soviet forces, the territory was captured by the Soviets in September 1939 and included into the Ukrainian SSR.
+In the 1939 invasion of Poland by German and Soviet forces, the territory was captured by the Soviets in September 1939 and incorporated into the Ukrainian SSR.
 Between September 1939 and June 1941, the Soviet regime ordered thousands of inhabitants of the city to leave their houses and move to Siberia, where most of them perished.
 Numerous people were taken out of the city prison and simply shot outside of the city when Soviet forces were leaving it in 1941.